sirrice/sirrice.github.io/tasks.md

 [SQL Tutor is a web application](https://cudbg.github.io/sqltutor/) that visualizes how a SQL query is executed step by step in the query plan.
 Under the covers it uses data provenance to draw the row-level dependencies in each query operator step.
 It currently only works for two canned queries, and we would like it to work for a broader range of SQL queries.

-Concrete Project
+### Concrete Projects

-* Extend the Python databass engine to emit the appropriate provenance and intermediate results so the query plan can be visualized in SQL Tutor
+* Extend the [Python databass engine](https://github.com/cudbg/databass) to emit the appropriate provenance and intermediate results so the query plan can be visualized in SQL Tutor
 * Make everything run in the browser using [pyodide](https://pyodide.org/en/stable/)
 * Help make SQL Tutor more user friendly

-Advanced

-* databass is a slow engine used for educational purposes.
+Databass is a slow engine used for educational purposes.
 PhD students in the lab have been extending the [Duckdb](https://duckdb.org/) query engine to track lineage.
-Work with the PhD students in the lab to extend their system to support SQL Tutor.
+An advanced project is to work with the PhD students in the lab to extend their system to support SQL Tutor.

+**Before contacting the professor**, look at the demo, the databass engine, and be able to explain how the query complier works.

 ## Automatic Interface Generation